Codeyg12/reactPortfolio/README.md

 To see more of my work check my [Github](https://github.com/Codeyg12).
 For futher questions you can reach me at codey.gallup@gmail.com.

   <p align="right"><a href="#readme-top">(Return to top)</a></p>

+#### ToBe Finished

+* Add certificates section
+* Make projects a picture when hovered shows title and tech
+* use bootstrap
+* glitch effect